 While we often connect learning with school, most adults need to learn new information and new skills, for work or to deal with life events.

-How developing cognitive skills helps with teaching and learning.
+How developing cognitive skills helps with learning and teaching.
 An individual’s cognitive strengths and weakness comprise their learning capacity (or cognitive capacity).
 While the teacher’s teaching skills are important, the learner’s learning skills are also important.
 A learner’s ability to learn bears a direct relationship to the teacher’s ability to teach.
 With a strong cognitive foundation and sufficient learning capacity, teaching can be more effective.

 © BrainWare Learning Company | All Rights Reserved.